MichiMich/todo_API/Readme.md

 updating the app with mangum to have a handler for lambda to be able to call

-## used API
+## S3 Bucket, Lambda, API

-the used api is defined by the given api.yaml file and can be imported at aws
+The S3 Bucket, Lambda and API Gateway was created using AWS